With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central, you can precisely monitor your finances thanks to individual settings.

-Cost and Performance Accounting is our add-on for Microsoft Dynamics 365 Business Central/NAV.
+Cost and Performance Accounting is our add-on for Microsoft Dynamics 365 Business Central.
 We have designed it as an intuitive cost control tool for in-house evaluation and analysis: It provides you with quick and clear information about the revenues and costs of operation.
 As a dual-accounting system for classic financial accounting, this platform is available for classic operational accounting.

 Classic questions about profit centres – from billing, multi-level contribution margin accounting and cost unit considerations after allocation of overheads, to the classic cost allocation sheet – can be answered in detail, analysed and considered separately.

-Cost and performance accounting is suitable for trading, service and production companies depending on the setup.
+Cost and Performance Accounting is suitable for trading, service and production companies depending on the setup.

 Next webcast date:

 Cost Centre Accounting

 Cost centre accounting provides the basic functions of company cost accounting.
 As an important basic function, a consistent breakdown into fixed and variable cost components is possible.
 This can be supported by saving fixed amounts or percentage values for the respective cost categories.
 In cost centre accounting, basic functions such as cost allocation sheets, transfers and cost rate formation are processed.
 Cost centre accounting also forms the basis for determining the overhead rates for profit performance accumulation.
 Cost category plan Irrespective of whether you want to keep an individual cost category plan or a cost category plan corresponding to the G/L account plan, the structure is fully configurable.
 G/L accounts are linked to the cost categories in cost centre accounting.
 Cost Accounting primarily obtains data from the Financial Accounting module and, if required, quantity data from the Production module.
 Optionally, the transfer can take place automatically for each posting or can be started manually if required.